 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Units at 35 Hudson Yards, which is anticipating $1.53 billion in sales, start at $5 million for an apartment with two bedrooms, two and a half baths and 1,492 square feet, according to plans.
+Units at 35 Hudson Yards in NYC anticipate $1.53 billion in sales.
+According to plans, it costs $5 million for two bedrooms, two and a half baths, and 1,492 square feet.
 The average apartment will cost $11 million, or $4,100 per square foot.

-Low-income housing and struggling residents will not benefit from this price surge though.
-Critics say the project is aimed for high-income consumers only.
-Most restaurants will be built in the top floors, forcing visitors to go through high-end stores to access them.
+Low-income housing and struggling residents will most likely not benefit from this price surge.
+Critics say the projects are for high-income consumers only.
+Most restaurants built on the top floors are forcing visitors to go through high-end stores to access them.

 One Hudson Yards, 530 West 30th Street, is an impressive luxury apartment building developed by the Related Companies.
 With its unique luxury rentals, the building raises the bar for New York City living to new heights.

 Each residence at One Hudson Yards features impressive finishes, including 10-foot ceilings, oversized windows with solar shades, marble bathrooms, wide-plank flooring, and gourmet kitchens with custom cabinetry and marble countertops, wine coolers, and built-in Miele appliances.
 Each apartment has an in-home washer and dryer, and select units also feature large walk-in closets.